 Defining social control briefly as the study of patterns of pressure through which society maintains order and cohesion, water proves to be one of the most effective, and possibly dastardly, weapons of social control worldwide.
 From Austin, Texas to the Israel and Palestine, water policy used as an emotional tool to accomplish other hidden or veiled agendas of control over population growth, political success, and economic expansion, is quite often a "must have" weapon in the arsenal of any group's efforts to control society's behavior.
 At times, the emotional power of the issue creates unrealized basic value conflicts as illustrated in Austin's SOS Ordinance.
 No reasonably thinking person wants water to be short in quantity, bad in quality, or its marvelous attributes such as natural springs, creeks, and rivers to be contaminated by human growth or activity.
 However, emotions must be eliminated and hidden agendas must be made transparent and forthrightly debated so as to avoid unintended terrible consequences.
-Deliberate efforts by any dominant group to suppress a people using water policy as a weapon is not only inhumane but in the long term, likely detrimental to the dominant society if in no other states unless they agree to it by treaty and then honor their commitment, international water disputes are by nature convoluted and at times, seem to be doomed to decades of confrontation.
+Deliberate efforts by any dominant group to suppress a people using water policy as a weapon is not only inhumane but in the long term, likely have reasonably anticipated that his acts or failure to act would have caused the event or some similar event.
+There may be more than one proximate cause of an event.

-way than to earn them a reputation worldwide as unfair and even despicable in the eyes of the reasonably thinking and behaving world.
-In a globalized economy, interconnected today and apparently in our foreseeable future as never before in history, no nation can hope to thrive or
+detrimental to the dominant society if in no other way than to earn them a reputation worldwide as unfair and even despicable in the eyes of the reasonably thinking and behaving world.
+In a globalized economy, interconnected today and apparently in our foreseeable future as never before in history, no nation can hope to thrive or maybe even survive with that kind of reputation.